gentoo/qt/README.rst

 Non-KDE users should stick to the official Qt packages from Nokia Qt Software (previously Trolltech).

-If you have questions, you can find us on IRC in #gentoo-kde on Freenode or at qt@gentoo.org.
+If you have questions, you can find us on IRC in #gentoo-qt on Freenode or at qt@gentoo.org.

 Bugs should be reported on https://bugs.gentoo.org.
 Be sure to include